ccapitalK/gems/README.md

 # Gems

-A list of cool/nice things I've found on the internet.
+A list of cool articles about computing I've found on the internet.

 ## C++